LinwoodDev/Setonix/README.md

 **This project is still in development and not ready for production use.
 Please join the matrix or discord server for updates!**

+**Click [here](https://github.com/LinwoodDev/Quokka/discussions/26) to read about the concept and share your thoughts!**

 ## Features

-* Play games with your friends
+* Play games with your friends or alone
-* Multiple connection types: Bluetooth, LAN and server
+* No internet connection required to play together
 * Configure if you want to play with or without rules
 * Create custom cards, board and dices
-* Develop your custom rules with webassembly
+* Develop your custom rules with lua
 * Pack them all into a package and share it with your friends
-* Load the wasm in the server and the client
+* Load the rules in the server and the client